sentry-demos/tracing/README.md

 The container must listen for requests on 0.0.0.0 on the port defined by the GCP's $PORT environment variable.
 It is defaulted to 8080
 https://cloud.google.com/run/docs/reference/container-contract#port

-if you run `npm start` then the React app will bring you to a handled error page, instead of seeing User Feedback popup
+If you run `npm start` then the React app will bring you to a handled error page, instead of seeing User Feedback popup

 Warning: It is not recommended to use build-time variables for passing secrets like github keys, user credentials etc. Build-time variable values are visible to any user of the image with the docker history command.
 https://docs.docker.com/engine/reference/builder/